 For local information contact Fisheries Biologists from the Division of Freshwater Fisheries Management, Northwest Regional Office (850-265-3676).

-Be careful navigating in the pond due to the many exposed stumps and snags.
-In the past this pond produced some very large bluegill and fishing for these giants should be fair throughout the fall and winter.
+Anglers should always be careful navigating in the pond due to the many exposed stumps and snags.
+In the past, this pond has produced some very large bluegill.
 Try fishing around stumps and snags in 3 to 5 ft or deep holes in the main section of the lake.
 Best baits include grass shrimp, crickets, wigglers, or various colors of 1/16 to 1/8 oz. beetle spins.
-Redear sunfish (shellcracker) can also be found in these areas using worms.
-One bass over 8 pounds caught from Ocheesee Pond has been certified in Florida’s TrophyCatch program since the program was established during October 2012.
-Largemouth bass fishing should also be fair throughout the fall.
-Try fishing early morning and late afternoon along weedlines and cypress trees.
+Redear Sunfish (shellcracker) can also be found in these areas using worms.
+Largemouth Bass fishing will slow down during the winter, but should pick up in February and into spring.
+Try fishing early morning and late afternoon along weed lines and cypress trees.
 Anglers have reported success fishing for bass using top-water plugs.
-Best baits include spinner baits, crankbaits, dark plastic worms, or live shiners.
+Best baits include spinner baits, crankbaits, dark plastic worms or live shiners.
 Black crappie, good sized warmouth, and chain pickerel can also be caught here.
 The FWC stocked 7,927 channel catfish and 126,620 bluegill in 2015 and 52,500 largemouth bass in 2016 as part of an effort to improve fishing.